This wonderful original vintage postcard shows a Day of the Dead skull - choose from white, pink or black outlined skulls.

 These postcards are not new.
 They may have small marks, tears and missing corners on them, which are consistent with their age and original use.
 We feel these add to their character and appeal.
 Please look at the photos to get a general idea of their condition.

-The background to Indian Miniature painting:
+The background of Indian Miniature painting:

 Miniatures are intricate, small, colourful handmade folk paintings, created with very precise and delicate brushwork.
 The colours used in the miniatures are derived from minerals, vegetables, precious stones, indigo, conch shells, pure gold and silver.
 Some of the noted miniature schools include those of the Mughals, Rajputs and Deccan.